 After finding a marketing job with a local language school, I moved to Shanghai from the UK.
 Although I only intended to stay for one year, the city quickly won me over with its charm, and one year soon became four.

-In this article, I'll show you why living in Shanghai won me over.
+In this article, I'll show you why living in Shanghai won me over and see if it has the power to do the same to you.

 A Quick Glance at Life as an Expat in Shanghai, China